mneumann/rust-excercises/exercises/ex-001/README.md

 What are the downsides of the approaches we have implemented in Assignment 1-3?
 Write them down!

+* Have to perform validation for every function call.

+* Have to handle errors at the call site.

 ## Assignment 4b (advanced)

 Open `src/sqrt4.rs`.
 Create a new type `NonNegativeFloat` and implement `sqrt`